LateNightIceCream/LateNightIceCream.github.io/_posts/2020-03-12-linearblockcodes.md

 ---

 ## Encoding and Decoding
 The task was writing a program to create a linear block code given the number of information bits $m$ and the code length $n$.

+This makes for $2^m$ valid codewords out of $2^n$ possible combinations.